bsidestlv/bsidestlv.com/content/villages/_index.md

 - Hacking Guru: Join the hunt, help hunters exploit and identify vulnerabilities, suggest new bypass methods, or provide useful tips to save time.

-If you're interested in joining our team, please contact us via Direct Message.
+If you're interested in joining our team, please contact us via email - rotemb@gmail.com

 ## Hardware Hacking Village